What You Need to Know about Product Life Cycle Stages

 The sequence of phases that make up the life cycle

 Immersing the team in the business context is an important phase of the software development cycle.
 That’s when the actual workflow begins.
 Investing time and money in this stage pays off well.
-It is crucial for the project team to learn about the details of the client’s business and get a better understanding of the future product’s market.
+It is crucial for the project team to learn about the details of the client’s business and get a better understanding of the product market.
 To develop a useful product, developers need to know its purpose This is true for every kind of business.

 Collecting and analyzing requirements is no less important.
 It is performed by the senior members of the team with inputs from the customer, the sales department, market surveys and domain experts in the industry.
 It is important to define the requirements accurately and unambiguously for the project team and the business.
 Analysts help define the ultimate goals and objectives of the project.
-Learn more about this stage in this article.

 Design.
 We proceed to this stage when we understand the goals of the project clearly and have developed sufficient requirements.
 Based on the requirements, several approaches to architecture design are considered.
 The internal design of all modules of the architecture should be defined clearly and described in detail.